jc-SpaceXp/Cpp-Primer-5th-Edition/Chapter 1/README.md

 [Exercise_1.03.cpp](Exercise_1.03.cpp)

 # Exercise 1.04
-> Write a program that uses the multiplication operator, *, to print the product of two numbers.
+> Write a program that uses the multiplication operator (*) to print the product of two numbers.

 [Exercise_1.04.cpp](Exercise_1.04.cpp)